 After determining the shape of your head, the next step is to measure its size.
 When measuring your head’s size, place the tape measure at the middle of your forehead.
 Ideally, the tape measure should rest slightly above your eyebrows.

 Thereafter, wrap it around the middle of your head.
 For sure, this one is the thickest part of your head.
 For optimal results, wrap it all the way, such that it goes above the occipital bone.
-Let the tape measure go all the way to the point of forehead where you start taking the head measurements from.
+Let the tape measure go all the way to the point of the forehead where you start taking the head measurements from.

-When wrapping the head with the tape measure, ensure that the tape measure is not too tight.
-Instead, it should be snug for accuracy and a comfortable helmet fit.
 Once you are done, read the measurements and then record them somewhere.
 Better to take help from a family member or friend so that you can take precise head measurements.

 3. Compare with the manufacturer’s size chart

 For you to choose the correct ATV helmet size, now compare your head measurements (determined following the above guideline) with those presented on the manufacturer’s size chart.
-Remember that the manufacturer normally offers their measurements chart based on the ATV helmet design.
+Remember that the manufacturer normally offers their measurement chart based on the ATV helmet design.

-Adult Helmet Size Chart
+Adult ATV Helmet Size Chart

-Helmet sizeInchesCentimeters
+Helmet sizeInchesCentimetersAge

-Extra small20.5 -21.552-54.6
+Extra small20.5 -21.552-54.614

 Small21.5-22.554.6-57